 Rochester Man Pleads Guilty in Sex Trafficking Case

-ROCHESTER, NY—U.S. Attorney William J. Hochul, Jr. announced today that Daniel Tanck, 32, of Rochester, New York, pleaded guilty before U.S. District Judge Frank P. Geraci, Jr. to sex trafficking of a minor.
-The charge carries a mandatory minimum penalty of 10 years in prison, a maximum of life, and a fine of $250,000.
+ROCHESTER, NY—U.S. Attorney William J. Hochul, Jr. announced today that Marques Williams, 28, of Rochester, N.Y., pleaded guilty to sex trafficking of a minor before U.S. District Judge David G. Larimer The charge carries a mandatory minimum penalty of 10 years in prison, a maximum of life, and a fine of $250,000.

-The plea is the culmination of an investigation on the part of the FBI’s Cyber Crimes Task Force, which includes the Monroe County Sheriff’s Office, under the direction of Sheriff Patrick O’Flynn; the Rochester Police Department under the direction of Chief Michael Ciminelli; special agents of the Federal Bureau of Investigation; and the Monroe County District Attorney’s Office, under the direction of Sandra Doorley.
+The plea is the culmination of an investigation on the part of the FBI’s Cyber Crimes Task Force, which includes the Monroe County Sheriff’s Office, under the direction of Sheriff Patrick O’Flynn, the Rochester Police Department under the direction of Chief Michael Ciminelli, Special Agents with Immigration and Customs Enforcement, Homeland Security Investigations, under the direction of James C. Spero, Special Agent in Charge and Special Agents of the Federal Bureau of Investigation.

 Sentencing will be scheduled at a later date.